gmalekar/hello-world/README.md

 # Something Interesting about you

 Fitness aficionado *However I would love to be back to the shape I was a year back*.
 Love to read geo-polictics and Business news from Economist and WSJ.
 Would love it if you recommend a similar magzine for technology.
 I love playing games on PS4 it all started with FIFA and I have loyalty to PS4 becasue of God of War trilogy.
-Love Jhon Grisham and Dan Brown.
+Love Jhon Grisham and Dan Brown. _**VALAR MORGHULIS_**

 # Git Tutorial
 ![badge](images/badge.png)